kstenerud/concise-encoding/ce-structure.md

 #### Binary and Decimal Float Conversions

-Binary and decimal float values can rarely be converted to each other without data loss, but such conversions can sometimes be necessary:
+Binary and decimal float values can rarely be converted to each other without data loss, but conversions can sometimes be necessary:

  * The destination platform might not support one of the types.
  * The destination object's required type might not match.

-Such conversions **MUST** be done using either the following algorithm, or an algorithm that ultimately yields the same result in the destination type:
+Such conversions **MUST** be done using a method that effectively produces the same result in the destination type as the following algorithm would:

- * Convert the source value to its string-based decimal exponent encoding.
+1. Convert the source value to its string-based decimal float encoding.
- * Convert the string value into the destination type.
+2. Convert the string value into the destination type.

-Binary float <-> string conversions **MUST** be done using standard conversion algorithms (or equivalent).
-These are usually provided as part of the standard library.
-This helps to minimize exploitable behavioral differences between implementations.

-Examples of widely used and largely standardized conversion algorithms:
+Where conversion between binary float and string representation follows a commonly accepted conversion algorithm present in most standard libraries, for example:

  * Jerome T. Coonen: "An Implementation Guide to a Proposed Standard for Floating-Point Arithmetic."
 Computer, Vol. 13, No. 1, January 1980, pp. 68-79
  * Guy.
 L. Steele Jr. and J. L. White: "How to print floating-point numbers accurately".
 In proceedings of ACM SIGPLAN '90 Conference on Programming Language Design and Implementation, White Plains, New York, June 1990, pp. 112-126